ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit8
     DW_OP_overlay

-> If reg0 is less than 32b this will leave a hole of undefined storage
+> As long reg0 is less than 32b this will leave a hole of undefined
-> between the last bits of reg0 and the beginning of the value in
+> storage between the last bits of reg0 and the beginning of the value
-> fbreg(-12).
+> in fbreg(-12).
 >
 > If reg0 is more than 32b and less than 96b or if more than 12 bytes
 > are likely to be read by the consumer then the undefined bits can be